By-Laws of the International Xenotransplantation Association

 Whenever any notice is required to be given by law, or under the provisions of the Certificate of Incorporation of the Society or of these bylaws, such notice may be waived in a writing signed by the person or persons entitled to such notice, or by his/her attorney or attorney’s thereunto authorized, whether before or after the event or action to which such notice relates.

 The fiscal year of the Association shall end on such date as the Council may by resolution specify and the Council may by resolution change such date for future years at any time or from time to time.

 Formally constituted national or regional xenotransplantation associations whose aims are consistent with those of the Association may, upon application to the Council and upon such terms as it shall deem appropriate, be designated by the Council as affiliated associations.
 The Council may authorize the execution of an agreement with such associations recognizing such designation and containing such other terms as it shall approve.

 ARTICLE XI: AMENDMENTSTOP

-A majority of Full Members present in person at a Business Meeting or a majority of those voting in a mail and/or electronic ballot of all Full Members may alter, amend or repeal these bylaws and adopt new bylaws.
+A majority of Full, Trainee, Honorary and Emeritus Members present in person at a Business Meeting or a majority of those voting in an electronic ballot of all Full, Trainee, Honorary and Emeritus Members may alter, amend or repeal these bylaws and adopt new bylaws.
 An amendment must be proposed in writing by 10 Full Members and submitted to the President.
 The President shall submit the proposed amendment to the Council.
-A statement of the Council’s recommendations and a reasonably short statement setting forward the substance of, and the reasons for, the proposed change by those proposing the amendment shall be included in the presentations at the Business Meeting or in the postal ballot of all Full Members.
+A statement of the Council’s recommendations and a reasonably short statement setting forward the substance of, and the reasons for, the proposed change by those proposing the amendment shall be included in the presentations at the Business Meeting or in the ballot of all voting Members.